J0rgeSerran0/Neo4j_PoC/documentation/documentation.md

-# Functional and Technical information of this simple PoC
+# Functional and Technical information of this PoC

 We want to create some nodes in Neo4j, and one relation between them